 We may be in some form of lockdown, but don’t forget to take time to go out into your garden – if you can – or spend a few minutes everyday at your window observing the world outside.
 As we enter spring, you should be able to spot plenty of wildlife and indications of the change in seasons.

-Print off one of the worksheets below – provided by the RSPB and The Wildlife Trusts – and start to see what birds are active in your neighbourhood.
+The birdwatching resources are provided by the RSPB and The Wildlife Trusts.
+Print off one of the worksheets below – or just open it on your device – and start to see what birds are active in your neighbourhood.
 Although this is easier with a pair of binoculars, you should still be able to give it a go without.

 Mammals and other animals

-For anyone fortunate enough to live in the countryside or have a garden that may be visited by intrepid urban mammals, there are also plenty of activities that you can engage with.
-A small selection is listed below.
+For anyone fortunate enough to live in the countryside or have a garden that may be visited by intrepid urban mammals, here is a selection of resources that can you can print off or use on your tablet, computer or smartphone.